BertZZ/CV/README.md

 ## Bertie Wooles

 My name is Bertie Wooles.
+I am a full stack developer, prefering to work with back end and logic over front end HTML and CSS styling.
 I am 24 and still trying to find my way in the world.
 That is why I joined Makers Academy in April 2017 to become a software developer.
 ## Education

 #### Makers Academy (April 2017 to July 2017)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC,
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Node.js
-- Rspec, Jasmine, Mocha
+- Rspec, Jasmine, Mocha, Chai

 #### Univerity of Leeds (2012)